irvirty/irvirty.pages.dev/README.md

 • Todo List, start page with timer in the title, timer (stopwatch).
 • Themes for Firefox browser and Geany IDE.
 • Extensions: new tab redirect, auto theme switcher (Firefox only).
-• WP: SimpleHomePage experimental theme for WordPress.
+• WP: SimpleHomepage experimental theme for WordPress.
 • Website templates.
 • And other: images, icons, CSS Art, tools ...